KameniAlexNea/llama-index-toc-parser/README.md

 ## License

-This project is licensed under [LICENSE] - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.